mjul/shadow-cljs-lab/README.md

-# Shadow CLJS with Ant Design
+# Shadow CLJS ClojureScript with Ant Design and Ant Design Charts in VS Code Dev Container

 Taking Shadow CLJS for a spin, a fresh take on web apps with the (React-based) Ant Design components and Clojurescript.